derhuerst/synchronous-autocomplete/readme.md

 - *relevance*: How well an item is matched by the search query.
 - *score*: A combination of an item's *weight* and *relevance*.
 Use it to sort search results.

 In order to be as fast and disk-space-efficient as possible, `synchronous-autocomplete` requires five indexes to be prebuilt from the list of items.
+Check [the example code](example.js) for more details on how to build them.
 For our example, they would look like this:

 ```js
 const tokens = { // internal item IDs, by token